dannysolow/diss-exports/README.md

 ![](diss-improve-preview.gif)

+**Disclaimer**
+This macro is experimental.
+Any data you enter into this excel-enabled workbook should be backed up.
+While potential impact is minimal, use at your own risk.

 **Instructions**
 1. Either download the .xlsm file or copy and paste the VBA into your own macro-enabled excel file.
 2. Copy and Paste your DISS export In Cell A:1.
 It is important you overwite all the content here including the instructions